-It is perfect for eCommerce brands that operate in a competitive industry where having direct relationships with customers makes all the difference.
+It is perfect for eCommerce brands operating in a competitive industry where direct customer relationships make all the difference.

 These are far from the only social proof examples out there.
-If someone is endorsing or otherwise publicizing your product, you can leverage it.
+You can leverage your product if someone is endorsing or otherwise publicizing it.
 Social proof works.

-Sometimes, the best social proofs happen completely naturally, and all you have to do is reach out to the creator.
-So, keep a close eye on your hashtag on social channels, read reviews from your current customers, follow press mentions or set up a keyword alert for product mentions on Google.
+Sometimes, the best social proofs happen completely naturally, and you must reach out to the creator.
+So, keep a close eye on your hashtag on social channels, read reviews from your current customers, follow press mentions, or set up a keyword alert for product mentions on Google.

 The more social proof you can get, the better.
 And remember, even ‘bad’ social proof can work to your advantage.
 It often lends legitimacy to your product – especially if you can respond to a bad review correctly.

 Experiment with third-party content, leverage social proof in your marketing strategy and see what it can do for your business.